Squarespace stock goes public on the NYSE with a direct listing: Here’s the latest

 The website creation company and e-commerce platform is going public today with a direct listing, trading under the ticker symbol is SQSP.

 The NYSE gave its shares a $50 reference price.
+In midday trading, shares were down almost 7% to just over $45.

 Squarespace’s 2020 revenue was $621 million, 28% more than 2019’s, according to the Form S-1 Squarespace filed with the U.S. Securities and Exchange Commission on April 16.
 The company had 3.66 million subscribers as of December 31, and its 2020 commerce-side revenue was $143 million, up 78%.